groupdocs-metadata/GroupDocs.Metadata-Docs/net/developer-guide/basic-usage/generate-document-preview.md

 url: metadata/net/generate-document-preview
 title: Generate document preview
 weight: 6
-description: You are welcome to view and edit metadata of PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX, emails, images and more with our free online.
+description: This article shows you how to view and edit metadata of PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX, emails, images and more with our free online.
 keywords: edit metadata, metadata, PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX
 productName: GroupDocs.Metadata for .NET
 hideChildren: False